g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 message = consta "Hello World"
 ```

+It has the same effect, but, is shorter so is preferable.
 If you run this now, and press the "OK" button a few times, you should get;

 ```